 The thought process was this: The State is too big to understand the needs of local regions.
 So let the localities decide what services are needed in Medicaid’s mental health.
 On paper, I think it sounds good.
 Trying to focus locally is a good thing.
 The problem I foresee is the lack of a uniform, well-defined criteria for medical necessity in mental health.

 It is foreseeable that each different MCO will have different opinions as to what services are medically necessary or not.
 In Charlotte, Medicaid may cover hyperbolic oxygen treatment for autism.
 But Raleigh may not.
 In Raleigh, Medicaid may limit psychiatrist visits for people with violent tendencies, and, in Wilmington, the psych visits may be unlimited.
 A Medicaid recipient may be denied in Roxsboro for mental health services that would be covered if that Medicaid recipient lived in a different MCOs region.

 Mental health is such an important topic.
 In the wake of the killings in Connecticut, we, as a country, need to learn to better provide services to those with mental illnesses.
 Medicaid recipients need solid mental health services.
 With the MCOs provide better mental health services?
 Maybe.
 But I think a good start would be to provide a state-wide definition for medical necessity.

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on December 17, 2012, in DHHS, MCO, Medicaid, Medical Necessity, Mental Illness, North Carolina, ValueOptions and tagged Community mental health service, Connecticut, Health care, Medicaid, Mental disorder, Mental health, North Carolina, ValueOptions.
+Posted on December 17, 2012, in MCO, Medicaid, Medical Necessity, Mental Illness, NC DHHS, North Carolina, ValueOptions and tagged Community mental health service, Connecticut, Health care, Medicaid, Mental disorder, Mental health, North Carolina, ValueOptions.
 Bookmark the permalink.
 Leave a comment.